axiomiety/axiomiety.github.io/_posts/2016-09-28-code_genetic_algo.md

 - lather, rinse repeat

 If an exact solution hasn't been found, you can then grab the chromosomes with the highest fitness to find the best approxmation.

+Check out the `run` method in [this module](https://github.com/axiomiety/crashburn/blob/master/ga.py) for an actual implementation.

 ## Conclusion